 This first group of cruises encompasses small and large boat and sailboat tours during the daylight hours, sunset and night.
 Unless indicated with another link all cruises can be booked at: New York Boat Tours & Harbor Cruises

-I mentioned above that my favorite New York City Cruise so far is the Circle Line Cruise - 2.5 Hours — a leisurely circumnavigation of Manhattan.
+I mentioned above that my favorite New York City Cruise so far is the Circle Line Best of NYC Cruise - 2.5 Hours — a leisurely circumnavigation of Manhattan.
 Turns out this is also Circle Line’s most popular tour, likely because it is both a bargain and a chance to really relax and enjoy the scenery for two and a half hours.
 Circle line also has a 1.5 hour and a 1 hour cruise.

-Other somewhat similar cruises in this category are the Statue of Liberty Express — a one hour tour on a smaller boat (the yellow New York Water Taxi) focused on lower Manhattan and the famous statue, and two more day time cruises on sailboats; the Daytime Statue Sail on the Clipper City Tall Ship and 90 Minute Daytime Statue Sail on the Shearwater Classic Schooner.
+Other somewhat similar cruises in this category are the Zephyr Statue of Liberty Express — a one hour tour on a smaller boat focused on lower Manhattan and the famous statue, The Shark Speedboat Thrill Ride — a heart-pounding 30-minute speadboat ride, and two more day time cruises on sailboats; the Daytime Statue Sail on the Clipper City Tall Ship and 90 Minute Daytime Statue Sail on the Shearwater Classic Schooner.

 Both sailboats have twilight/night tours: Clipper City Harbor Lights Sails and Clipper City Twilight Sail and Shearwater City Lights Sails.
 If sailing boats are not your style the somewhat less expensive Statue By Night is a good option or check out the New York City Twilight Cruise.

 New York City Lunch and Dinner Cruises